EECOLOR/qirx/parser/documentation/_03_Parsers.md

   )
 ```
 Note that this parser will not compile if no parsers were given during construction
-> Pending: TODO

 - It returns a failure when any of the given parsers returns a failure
 - It returns a result when all of the given parsers return a result
-- It correctly passes the remaining characters if they for some combination
+- It correctly passes the remaining characters if they have multiple results for some combination

 ## Not parser

 This consumes input that the underlying parser did not accept.
 Note that it completely